hunterz-killer/S4-Notes/SE/README.md

 - **Increased Abstraction Complexity:** The use of multiple abstractions can lead to increased complexity in the framework.
 - **Necessity for Broad Technological Knowledge:** Developers need to be well-versed in a variety of technologies due to the pattern's complexity.

-## Advantages of Documentation
-- The presence of documentation helps in keeping the track of all aspects of an application and also improves the quality of the software product.
-- The main focus is based on the development, maintenance, and knowledge transfer to other developers.
-- Helps development teams during development.
-- Helps end-users in using the product.
-- Improves overall quality of software product
-- It cuts down duplicative work.
-- Makes easier to understand code.
-- Helps in establishing internal coordination in work.

-## Disadvantages of software documentation
-- The documenting code is time-consuming.
-- The software development process often takes place under time pressure, due to which many times the documentation updates don‟t match the updated code.
-- The documentation has no influence on the performance of an application.
-- Documenting is not so fun, it‟s sometimes boring to a certain extent.

 ## Elements of design pattern
 The 13 elements used to describe a design pattern are typically: